-The areas of the sky accessible to the Herschel telescope are determined by a number of constraints applicable to Sun, Earth, Moon and other bright solar system objects.
-In particular, the following constraints are applicable through the mission:
+The areas of the sky accessible to the Herschel telescope were determined by a number of constraints applicable to Sun, Earth, Moon and other bright solar system objects.
+In particular, the following constraints were applicable through the mission:

 Maximum roll angle of ±1°

-In addition, the following extreme Earth and Moon angles do occur across the mission (to be taken into account for straylight considerations):
+In addition, the following extreme Earth and Moon angles occurred across the mission (to be taken into account for straylight considerations):